 Do you shoot fast action?
 The best ultra-zoom cameras can fire off 10 full-resolution frames per second (fps) or more.
 But numbers don't tell the whole story: Only hands-on tests can show which cameras autofocus promptly, minimize shot-to-shot delays and other tasks that separate the snappy shooters from the sluggish.

 Do you want to shoot RAW files?
 Pocket-size ultra-zooms shoot only JPEG image files, which are pre-processed in the camera.
-The best full-size ultra-zooms can shoot both JPEG and RAW files, which you can process later on your computer (sharpening edges, smoothing away grainy image noise, etc.) for maximum editing control.
+The best bigger ultra-zooms can shoot both JPEG and RAW files, which you can process later on your computer (sharpening edges, smoothing away grainy image noise, etc.) for maximum editing control.